trr266/carbonfood/README.md

 You have two options: If you have [docker](https://www.docker.com) and [visual studio code](https://code.visualstudio.com) installed on your system or if you are using [GitHub codespaces](https://github.com/features/codespaces), you should be able to reproduce our analysis by spinning up the development container included in the repository and running `make all` in the terminal (see below).

-Alternatively, if you have RStudio and make/Rtools installed, the following process should enable you to reproduce our putput locally.
+Alternatively, if you have RStudio and make/Rtools installed, the following process should enable you to reproduce our output locally.

 1. Download, clone or fork this repository to your local computing environment.
 2. Before building everything you most likely need to install additional packages.
 See the code below for installing the packages.
 3. Run 'make all' either via the terminal or by identifying the 'Build All' button in the 'Build' tab (normally in the upper right quadrant of the RStudio screen).
 4. Eventually, you will be greeted with several files in the `data/generated` and `output` directories containing our generated data and analysis.
-Congratulations!
+5. If you want to start our researchers degree of freedom dashboard locally, execute `Rscript code/R/rdf_display.R` from your local terminal.

 If you do not see a 'Build' tab this is most likely because you do not have 'make' installed on your system.